Chrisyango/Python-Week/README.md

 # Python Week

+Rewrite of spaced repetition app in Python language

 # MVP
   * Users can create an account
   * Users can add questions and answers to list